streamlit/docs/content/get-started/installation/cloud-quickstart.md

    If the rerun prompt disappears before you click it, you can hover over the overflow menu icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>) to bring it back.

-1. (Optional) Continue to make edits and observe the changes within seconds.
+1. Optional: Continue to make edits and observe the changes within seconds.

 ## Publish your changes